Dardanelle, Arkansas: 2000 census

 Also, there were 1,877 housing units in Dardanelle city, 89.5% of which were occupied housing units, with just over 50% of occupied units being those of homeowners.
 There were 1,680 households, out of which 39.7% had children under the age of 18 living with them, 42.4% were married couples living together, 15.8% had a female householder with no husband present, and 33.6% were non-families.
 29.2% of all households were made up of individuals, and 27.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.74 and the average family size was 3.33.

 Economy

-After falling into decay for a number of years, Front Street, which borders the Arkansas River, is thriving once again.
-Daly's Downtown (now Front Street Grill), Savanah's Restaurant (now closed), and Millyn's Gift Store anchored this rejuvenation.
-A devastating fire on August 15, 2015 destroyed three historic buildings (including Millyn's) and badly damaged two others on the Southwest side of Front Street between Locust and Market streets.
-Three new buildings (including Millyn's) echoing the period architectural style of other commercial buildings along Front Street were constructed to replace them.
-Beautiful views of the river, historic buildings, shops and a variety of restaurants make Front Street one of the premier places to visit in the Arkansas River Valley.
-Other main commercial areas in the city include Union, Quay, and 2nd Streets.

-Dardanelle is well known for its local restaurants.
-The Front Street Grill is a popular night spot specializing in American fare with live entertainment.
-A variety of Hispanic/Mexican restaurants, such as Tarasco's Mexican Restaurant on Front St., La Plaza Mexicana and El Parian on Union St., and Casa de Sol on Highway 7 South, showcase the city's vibrant Hispanic culture.
-Fowler's is a popular home-style restaurant on 2nd St. Dardanelle also includes fast food options such as Sonic, Shipley, Pizza Hut, Burger King, McDonalds, Taco Bell and Subway.

 Some of Dardanelle's larger employers include Tyson Foods, Walmart Supercenter, The Dardanelle Nursing and Rehabilitation Center, Dardanelle School System, Dardanelle City Government and Chambers Bank, which acquired River Town Bank (formerly the Bank of Dardanelle) in 2019.

 Dardanelle is home to the Dardanelle Post-Dispatch.
 Established in 1853, the newspaper claims to be the oldest weekly newspaper in Arkansas.